 To many Vietnamese-Americans, this French Quarter style is the "new Vietnamese coffee."
 Café du Monde is the big brand name in this style, and we could have just sold Café du Monde to all the people who come to us looking for it.

 But we wanted to do better.
 Café du Breault is made from premium, fully ripened beans, so it's naturally lower in acid and more flavorful.
 We roast it dark, but not dark enough to char it, so it's easier on your stomach and doesn't burn away all the subtle flavors.
 The chicory is American-grown and freshly roasted.
-It's really delicious, and we hope you'll give it a try.
+It's really delicious, and we hope you'll give it a try at our introductory sale price.

 More information about Cafe du Monde, and how (and why!) we created Cafe du Breault